raihanvaheed/Video-Clipper-App/README.md

-# Video Clipper - Stage 1
+# Video Clipper - Stage 2

 ## Overview

 Welcome to the Video Clipper application!
 This project is a web-based tool designed to allow users to upload and view videos through a custom video player component.
-The current stage (Stage 1) focuses on setting up the basic project structure and implementing a simple video player to play a sample video clip.
+In Stage 2, we have integrated YOLO with OpenCV for video processing and made significant enhancements to the UI to display video processing progress.

 For detailed documentation, visit our [Project Wiki](https://github.com/raihanvaheed/Video-Clipper-App/wiki).